Veľké Kozmálovce: Ethnicity

+Religion

 According to the 2011 census, Veľké Kozmálovce had a population of 705, of which 702 were Slovaks and one Hungarian and one Czech.
 One resident did not specify the ethnicity.

 651 residents are affiliated with the Roman Catholic Church, 15 residents with the Evangelical Church, one with the Orthodox Church and three with another denomination.
 25 residents were non-denominational and with 10 residents the denomination was not determined.